-Iolanda Chirico, Founder
+Iolanda Chirico, Founder and Chair

 Iolanda has managed Refugee community organisations since 1995, firstly in Bromley and then in Lewisham.
 In 2006 she founded Action for Refugees in Lewisham (AFRIL) and in 2019 the Refugee Cafe.
 The loss of one's homeland is the greatest tragedy in anyone's life and one from which is so difficult to recover without support in the new country one finds themselves in.
 She strives for equal opportunities, as well as sustained support and guidance.
 The Refugee Cafe will be a hive of activities where many local culinary talents will flourish, together building a successful cafe for many years to come.
 Iolanda has a BA in Communication Studies and Sociology and loves gardening, DIY and cooking.

 Danielle grew up in Lewisham after her family arrived in the UK from Vietnam in the 1980s.
 She currently works in HR for an international, not-for-profit, public interest organisaton.
 She is passionate about equality and fairness and hopes to help others refugees have the same positive experience in the UK that she has had.

 Roy grew up in Beckenham and now lives in Hither Green.
 He is proud to work with Refugee Cafe in making Lewisham and surrounding areas great for everyone who lives there.
 He has an MA in history and an MSc in public finance and is a qualified accountant.
 After a 40 year career in large organisations being involved with strategy and policy as well as finance, he relishes the challenge of a small but growing charity.
 He runs regularly, has travelled widely, and is always interested in trying new food.

 Abdullah Al Awayed, Trustee